syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### editSettings.allowEditing `boolean`
 {:#members:editsettings-allowediting}

-Specifies the option for enabling or disablig editing in gantt grid part
+Specifies the option for enabling or disabling editing in gantt grid part

 #### Default Value: